dotnetmentor/racoon/README.md

 ## Roadmap

+- [x] Exporting of secrets to multiple outputs (dotenv, tfvars)
-- [ ] Seeding of secrets not already in the store
+- [x] Seeding of secrets not already in the store
 - [ ] Release pipeline
 - [ ] Export outputs to stdout (no logging allowed)
 - [ ] Reading a single secret